My publications are available from the University of Kent's Academic Repository.

 My interests are not, however, limited only in the above applications.
 I am always open in any type of interdisciplinary research that includes the use of Computational Intelligence.
 I am thus very keen on bringing CI into business, economics, and finance.

 I am very interested in supervising PhD students on topics related to the application of Computational Intelligence to Business, Economics and Finance.
 I currently have 2 projects available on algorithmic trading and weather derivatives.
 If you are interested for more information in these projects or any other topics related to my research interests, feel free to contact me.
+As mentioned earlier, there is funding available for a specific project on machine learning for portofolio optimisation.
+Please follow the relevant link for more information.

 Application Procedure: For details of the application procedure, visit http://www.cs.kent.ac.uk/research/studyingforaphd/howtoapply.html